NC Engineering Systems (Level 6)

 As a STEM Assured College, we have a renowned reputation for engineering with cutting edge technology and staff to support this.
 If you are considering a career in engineering, and in particular a multi-disciplined electrical and mechanical route, then this course is for you.
 If you enjoy problem solving and are solution focused, wanting to know how things work, then you can become a great engineer.
 Engineering jobs are in high demand with many jobs required each year in Scotland alone as a result of Industry 4.0.

-This engineering systems course covers the fundamental principles of electrical and mechanical engineering and will equip you with the knowledge and understanding required for further study or work as an apprentice.
+This NC Engineering Systems course covers the fundamental principles of electrical and mechanical engineering and will equip you with the knowledge and understanding required for further study or work as an apprentice.

 What will I learn?